MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 If you are fine tuning the model, you can change these parameters to better suit your application needs.

 ### Supported Image Formats
-The deployed model API supports images stored in PNG format.
+The deployed model API supports images encoded in PNG format.

 Upon receiving the images the model does pre-processing which involves compressing and resizing the images to 512x512 pixels.